"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 Find out more

-We Started Out Together in TV News!
+How We Started In TV News!

 Bob Later in Philadelphia